tj-django/django-migration-resolver-hook/README.md

 This package aims to solve this problem by using a Doubly Linked List while traversing the app's migration file(s) to store and detect duplicate node(s) and potential conflicts.

+When duplicate nodes are detected [`stat.st_mtime`](https://docs.python.org/2/library/stat.html#stat.ST_MTIME) is used to sort files based on the last modified time.

+:warning: This is not always accurate and might require a manual check to validate changes.

 > NOTE: This doesn't require Django's installed apps concept when using *CLI commands* since this is totally file based and should be executed within the root/app folders.